 What is heart failure?

-- Enlarging.
-When the heart chamber enlarges, it stretches more and can contract more strongly, so it pumps more blood.
+Enlarging.
+When your heart chamber enlarges, it stretches more and can contract more strongly, so it pumps more blood.
+With an enlarged heart, your body starts to retain fluid, your lungs get congested with fluid and your heart begins to beat irregularly.

 The body also tries to compensate in other ways:

-- The body diverts blood away from less important tissues and organs to maintain flow to the most vital organs, the heart and brain.
+The body diverts blood away from less important tissues and organs (like the kidneys), the heart and brain.

 These temporary measures mask the problem of heart failure, but they don't solve it.
 Heart failure continues and worsens until these substitute processes no longer work.